aditichougule/LRU-CACHE/README.md

 ## Overview

-The cache is implemented in `com.smartload.lru.LRUCache` and is optimized for O(1) operations for both reads and writes by combining:
+The cache is implemented in `com.smartload.lru.LRUCache` (now generic: `LRUCache<K,V>`) and is optimized for O(1) operations for both reads and writes by combining:

-- A HashMap that maps integer keys to doubly-linked list nodes for O(1) lookup.
+- A HashMap that maps keys to doubly-linked list nodes for O(1) lookup.
 - A doubly-linked list to track usage order (most recently used at the head, least recently used at the tail) for O(1) insert and removal.

 This design allows get and put operations to update usage order and evict the least-recently-used entry when capacity is exceeded.
+The implementation now supports any object types for keys and values via Java generics.

 ## Key classes / files